channabasappa164/channabasappa164/README.md

 ### 🧠 AI & ML Engineer | 💻 Full Stack Developer | 🏥 Healthcare Innovator

-[cite_start]I am a final-year **B.Tech CSE (AI & ML)** student at **PES University** [cite: 8, 9] with a passion for solving critical problems at the intersection of technology, healthcare, and business.
+[cite_start]I am a final-year **B.Tech CSE (AI & ML)** student at **PES University**  with a passion for solving critical problems at the intersection of technology, healthcare, and business.

 ---

 ## 📖 About Me

-I'm an **AI engineer** and **Full Stack Developer** with a passion for **transforming healthcare through technology**. [cite_start]Currently pursuing my B.Tech in CSE (AI & ML), I've dedicated my academic journey to developing AI solutions that make real-world medical impact—from detecting lung diseases to identifying skin conditions[cite: 15, 43].
+I'm an **AI engineer** and **Full Stack Developer** with a passion for **transforming healthcare through technology**.
+Currently pursuing my B.Tech in CSE (AI & ML), I've dedicated my academic journey to developing AI solutions that make real-world medical impact—from detecting lung diseases to identifying skin conditions.

 I don't just build models; I build applications.
-With strong proficiency in **React, Node.js, and SQL**, I develop full-stack platforms that bring AI solutions to life for end-users. [cite_start]My work on a comprehensive **Hospital Management System** demonstrates my ability to handle end-to-end development, from database design to user interface[cite: 39, 40, 42].
+With strong proficiency in **React, Node.js, and SQL**, I develop full-stack platforms that bring AI solutions to life for end-users.
+My work on a comprehensive **Hospital Management System** demonstrates my ability to handle end-to-end development, from database design to user interface.

-Beyond technical expertise, I'm deeply interested in **management and entrepreneurship**. [cite_start]As Head of **AURA**, I've led workshops and hackathons, developing skills in team coordination and resource planning[cite: 59, 61]. [cite_start]To complement my technical skills, I'm pursuing **Finance studies at the London School of Economics** this summer[cite: 10, 11], aiming to build scalable ventures that create lasting impact.

 ---